environmental-bioinformatics-master/2021-Homework1b-Python/README.md

 **Use your peers.
 Use your brain.
 Ask the instructors.
 Embrace the struggle.
 It is the best way to learn.**

 ## Getting ready to run the assignment
 The first thing that you will need to do prior to attempting this assignment is create a conda environment where you will run your homework.
-I have created a environment yaml file that you can use to set up the environment with the appropriate libraries.
-Run:
+I activate the environment we created in class (`python_lab`).
+We will then install a new python library (`biopython`) Run:

 ```
-conda env create -f homework.yaml
+conda install -c anaconda biopython
 ```

+This should install biopython into your current enviornment!

 ## Starting jupyter
 You are now ready to get going.
 As a reminder you will want to: